Skip to content

 Init System: linux-systemd

-5. Access your cluster using kubectl
+5. Access the cluster using kubectl

 $ sudo k0s kubectl get nodes